keenanhi/keenanhi.github.io/blog/back-to-basics/digital-audio-basics/_drafts/2015-07-02-Get-Started-Part-2.md

 {:toc}
 <br>

-###What is Digital Audio?

-We live in a crazy time period where we can recreate almost any sound around us, with basically no effort!
+We live in a crazy time period where we can recreate almost any sound around us, with basically no effort.
 Most smartphones come preloaded with a voice memo app, giving everyone the power to record sound and play it back at a moment's notice.

 Why should you care about the technical details of digital audio?
 Well... you want your music to sound better than [this](https://youtu.be/nLq-17yD2-Y), don't you?